HNLMS Adolf van Nassau (1861): Collision with the merchant ship Gustav

 Next a dramatized account of the affair started to circulate in the press: After sailing under very good conditions during the day and part of the night, the whole crew was suddenly awakened at about half past eleven by a terrible shock that threw everything in chaos.
 Coming on the deck a big ship was seen square on the bow, while desperate cries were heard between loud cracking.
 Meanwhile, the crew of the ship that later became known to be a Swedish barque loaded with wood, had transferred to the Adolf.
 All then tried to separate the ships.
 The Gustav had a broken mizzen mast, and it was only her cargo that saved her from sinking immediately.
 On investigation the Adolf turned out to be damaged severely.
-Her bowsprit had been teared off with all attached rigging, part of the bow had been broken off and was displaced.
+Her bowsprit had been torn off with all attached rigging, part of the bow had been broken off and was displaced.
 The barque was put in tow, and in the morning she was cut loose, so she could float to the Downs before the wind.
 The Adolf then tried to steam to Portsmouth, but at about noon (on the 16th) the warm water tank ripped open, so neither sailing nor steaming was possible.
 Day and night the machine crew, so often maligned by the officers, worked to repair the slit as well as possible, fearing the increasing force of the wind.
 In the evening the Adolf could finally steam again, but with the engine room full of warm water.
 Power was not enough to steam upwind, and so the Adolf had to take a course backward to the Downs, in order to repair the machine so it could steam to Sheerness to inspect and repair the ship.Next to the dramatized account there were false accounts that the Adolf would have to return to the Netherlands for repairs or would be in repair for two months.
 A probable source for these was the confusion between jibboom and bowsprit.
 The Adolf had been sighted with a broken jibboom, but she was reported with a 'broken bowsprit' when she on anchored in the Nore.
 A broken bowsprit fits the dramatized account.
 Anyhow it all forced the Dutch government to react.
 It announced that a report by Uhlenbeck stated that the damage to hull, rigging and steam engines was not so significant as had first been suspected.
 The bowsprit did not have to be replaced.
 The Adolf had been placed in a dry dock, and was expected to be able to leave the dock again by the next spring tide in mid-November.
 The above report published on 2 November also explicitly states that it was written to counter the dramatized report.
 It said that repairs would be finished in a few days and denied that the sailors had worked day and night in a machineroom full of warm water, that there was a shock, shouting, or even that sleeping had been woke by the collision.
 On Thursday 10 November the Adolf left the dry dock, but repairs were expected to take two more weeks.
 On 18 November all damage had been repaired.